CAFM-Blog.de | Data Minimization According to GDPR: The TOP 5 Mistakes

 Voluntary and revocable consents

-Furthermore, companies must ensure that consents can be given voluntarily and can be withdrawn at any time.
+Furthermore, companies must ensure that consents can be given voluntarily and can be revoked at any time.
 Only through legally compliant obtaining of consents can companies ensure that they comply with the principle of voluntariness and strengthen the trust of data subjects in data security.

 Consequences and fines for violations of data minimization